robertdwaltman/assignment1/bio.md

 I'm hoping that the course will help me discover what aspects of this very broad field would be best-suited for me.

+I've always been curious about web development, as the business world is seeing a trend of enterprise-level tools being moved to cloud-based environments.
+Individual workstations are gradually transitioning away from being unique working enviroments toward being interchangable interfaces for the same set of web-based applications.
+Obviously there's a long way to go before anything can unseat the MS Office suite, but several very influential and talented companies are working on that exact thing!

 Programming Background:

 I've taken several programming courses in my past, and was fortunate